thaliaarchi/notes/wspace/divmod.md

 Programming languages implement division and modulo with various rounding modes.
 Most languages use truncated division, though the reference Whitespace interpreter uses floored division.
-Definitions and additional languages can be found on the [Modulo operation](https://en.wikipedia.org/wiki/Modulo_operation) Wikipedia article.
+More information and additional languages can be found on the [Modulo operation](https://en.wikipedia.org/wiki/Modulo_operation) Wikipedia article.

 Truncated: